Program overview

 Program Overview

-Process Control Technicians are essential in the industrial sector, focusing on analyzing, adjusting, and optimizing process units and equipment to ensure successful outcomes.
-In this program, you will acquire specific skills in thermodynamics, applied chemistry, instrumentation and controls, and electrical devices.
-Additionally, you will gain general knowledge related to process control operations in plant settings.
-The program includes a work practicum that provides hands-on learning, which is crucial for meeting trade requirements.
-With the growth of Canada’s energy sector, the demand for Process Control Technicians is on the rise, making this an excellent career choice.
+Process Control Technicians are smooth operators.
+They analyze, adjust, and optimize process units and equipment in industrial facilities to ensure successful outcomes.
+You’ll learn specific skills in thermodynamics, applied chemistry, instrumentation and controls, and electrical devices, as well as general knowledge related to process control operations in plant settings.
+Our work practicum provides you with hands-on learning and counts toward trade requirements.
+Canada’s energy sector growth means that Process Control Technicians are in high demand.

 Program Structure

 The Process Control Technician program is designed to be completed within two years of full-time study.
-The program offers a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for the workforce.
+This diploma program offers a comprehensive curriculum that prepares students for a successful career in process control.
 Key features of the program structure include:

-- Advanced placement options for students with relevant certifications.
+• Advanced placement options for students with relevant certifications, allowing direct entry into year two.

-- Opportunities for co-op placements to gain real-world experience.
+• Opportunities for co-op placements, enhancing real-world experience.

 Featured Experiences